What are your COVID plans for fall 2020?

 Do you have an athletics program?

 Yes.
 “Physical training is of some value” (1 Timothy 4:8).
 Lower school (K-6) students benefit from a comprehensive physical education program.
 Learning the skills and rules of a variety of sports provides a platform for practicing Christian sportsmanship.
-It is our plan to add an athletics program for the upper grades (7-12) in the coming years.
+As a growing school we are able to offer extracurricular athletics for the upper grades (7-12) on a volunteer basis.

 Do we need to attend any particular church to be accepted into Agape Christi?